espruino/EspruinoDocs/modules/BTHome.md

 setInterval(updateAdvertising, 10000);
 ```

-Events are also supported - see below.
+See below for information on events and a list of allowable device types.

-See below for a list of allowable device types.
+`getAdvertisement` adds an incrementing BTHome packet ID, which ensures that the data sent by the

-`getAdvertisement` adds a BTHome packet ID, which ensures that the data sent by the
+device will only be treated as a 'new' packet the next time `getAdvertisement` is called.
+This
-device will only be
+stops duplicate events and other data flooding your Home Assistant instance.

 **Note:** No size checking is performed, so if you advertise too much data,
 Espruino will start to remove characters from the device name to make room